ntalib/ntalib/README.md

 - ⚡ Fun fact: ...
 -->

- I am Software and Data obessed with a focus on Machine Learning and experience in developing web applications and pipeline applications utilizing various tech stack and utilizing cutting edge engineering!
+ I am Software and Data obessed with a focus on Machine Learning and experience in developing web applications and pipeline applications utilizing various tech stack and utilizing cutting edge engineering

 🌱 I enjoy engaging with challenging projects that require me to work outside my comfort and knowledge set, as I continuosly learn new languages and development techniques that are of high value to me.